andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### Data Focused [GT]

+The issue was, this had accidentally pushed a object based view, at the expense of a process / behavioural one.

-As Andrew just mentioned the models were identified not based on behaviour/actors but purely object based which brought everything centered around the data.
+This brought everything centered around the data.
 Object-centric split leads to data centered archtecture.

+There were several examples of this
-@gaythu-rajan - change example to be case and not defendant (e.g. plea) To give an example - A Case is not a case without someone being prosecuted.
+A Case is not a case without someone being prosecuted.
 That someone could be a "Suspect" at the beginning of a case and then become a "Defendant" when the case is brought to the court.
 This is when the offence is indictable (you could go to prison for it).

 In contrast, in a "summary only" offence, you _enter_ the system as a Defendant.

 As objects, these must have started as a suspect or defendant but there are other actors in a case such as police, victims, witnesses.
 This gave away to a more genric "catch-all" object called "People" - and the data captured in this object lived in a single place outside of the core contexts.

+Another example of this is material of a case -> this is another core entity of a case, evidence, statements which back the case.
+Ofcourse there is abstraction of the physical storage of the case material in document storage but fundamental association of case material to people on the case- victims, defendants, witness, police officer, evidence (different for different suspects/defendants) should be part of the core model.

+(@gai -> insert code/model)

 What's wrong with that?

  a.
-First the realisation that Defendant/Suspect, are THE CORE of a case.
+First the realisation that Defendant/Suspect/material, are THE CORE of a case.
 They should live where the case model lives.
  b.
 Reconciling the states in times of failure becomes easier.
  c.
-There is no access control concerns over the data - who is able to access suspect information (very limited number of people).
+There is no access control concerns over the data - who is able to access suspect information within the bounded context (very limited number of people).
  d.
 Freedom to add richness to your own model of defendant depending on the context.
 No corruption of your model.

 ---